Religion and the Russian invasion of Ukraine: Splits within the Russian Orthodox Church

 Russia-born Metropolitan Innokentiy (Vasilyev) of Vilnius condemned "Russia's war against Ukraine" and is determined to seek greater independence from Moscow.

 The invasion of Ukraine, and the Russian Orthodox Church's seeming support for it has caused controversy among Orthodox churches elsewhere in the world.
 The invasion has been condemned by Bartholomew I of Constantinople, and by Patriarch Daniel of Romania, Patriarch Theodore II of Alexandria, and Archbishop Leo of Helsinki and All Finland.

 Former Russian Orthodox priest Father Grigory Michnov-Vaytenko, head of the Russian Apostolic Church – a recognized religious organization founded by other dissident priests such as Father Gleb Yakunin – has been helping Ukrainian refugees in Russia, saying that "The [Russian Orthodox] church now works like the commissars did in the Soviet Union.
 And people of course see it.
 People don't like it.
 Especially after February [2022], a lot of people have left the church, both priests and people who were there for years."

 On 13 March, the Parish of Saint Nicholas of Myra in Amsterdam, in the Netherlands, announced that it would be disaffiliating from the Russian Orthodox Church due to its support of the invasion, to instead affiliate with the Ecumenical Patriarchate of Constantinople.

 On 17 March, Archbishop Innokentiy, head of the Russian Orthodox Diocese of Lithuania, announced that the Church would "strive for an even greater independence" from the Russian Orthodox Church, condemning the invasion.
 After the statement was released, the Synod of the Moscow Patriarchate created the Executive Board for the Near Abroad, which Bernardinai.lt speculated could be used to increase the power the Moscow Patriarchate has over the Diocese of Vilnius and Lithuania.
 In April, three priests of the Diocese of Vilnius and Lithuania were dismissed by Archbishop Innokentiy after criticising the invasion of Ukraine, and two were also suspended from active ministry.

+In 2024, Yakov Vorontsov, a priest in Kazakhstan, was defrocked after criticising the Church's support of the invasion of Ukraine.
+He subsequently called for the establishment of an independent Orthodox church in Kazakhstan, following which he was detained by Kazakh authorities in 2026.